 I can't stop thinking about all of the extra work teachers are putting in this year.

-I know that it’s exhausting to plan different activities for your various groups of learners right now; one activity for the in-person students, another for the students learning from home.
+I know that it’s exhausting to plan different activities for your various groups of learners right now; many of us need one activity for the in-person students and another for the students learning from home.
 Not only is it hard to plan and keep track of it all, but it’s even more difficult to get these students to actually interact with one another.
 During the year when it matters the most, it’s the most challenging to build our normal sense of community.

 What if it doesn’t have to be that way?
 What if we can engage ALL students, together, in the same activity?
 Can pairs and small groups can include a mix of “roomies” and “zoomies?”
 YES, they can!
 You’ve got this.
 And I’ve got you.

 Keep reading to catch a glance at the activities teachers are having the most success with right now.
 I designed each activity below specifically for this unique year; a year filled with changing classroom environments and the need for making connections with our students.
 I hope you find something new to try, to feel reinvigorated during this impossibly demanding year.

-First up: Panal de Preguntas
+First Up: Panal de Preguntas

 I added a walkthrough video that was originally meant for teachers, but I’ve heard from a few teachers that they’ve been playing that video instead of going over the instructions themselves.
 I love that!
 Click here to take a closer look at the version shown above.
 You can see the editable versions of this game here (normal and GRANDE game board), and all of the ready-made versions I have for you are right here.